There’s somethings so special about developing a recipe that is both freaking delicious and healthy. It’s like winning the lottery.

 Now, they’re not extremely sweet because of the amount of unsweetened cocoa powder (but I like bitter and so do some of my friends), therefore make sure to drizzle some 75% (or less) dark chocolate on top to add extra sweetness (or add a few extra grams of maple/agave syrup or brown sugar).
 Another option?
 Put some chocolate chunks in the batter (after blending)!

-Family and friends approved in a big way!
+Family and friends approved!